ssfsx17/sky-islands/readable.md

 that you are holding elemental charges. - 3 energy - Type: Straight Projectile - Range: 30 feet - Target: Single - Converts your elemental charges into a single shot.
 Uses your magical stats and is opposed by magical stats.
-The shot's damage is equal to Magical Power \* 0.5 \* the number of charges.
-If your Magical Accuracy is more than 1.5x the target's Magical Evasion, then you cause additional effects based on the elements of the charges used.
+The shot’s damage is equal to Magical Power \* 0.5 \* the number of charges.
+If your Magical Accuracy is more than 1.5x the target’s Magical Evasion, then you cause additional effects based on the elements of the charges used.
 Refer to Elemental Shot for the additional effects.

 **Elemental Eyes** - 4 energy - 2 Action Points - Target: Self -
 Transforms your eyes so that you perceive the linked element, even being